7RU7H/Archive/Internet-Of-Things/IoT-Device-Hacking.md

 	1. [[Source-Code-Analysis]]

 2. Setup a Listener
-	- Consider containerising the listener with - Docker - see [[Intro-To-Docker]]
+	- Consider containerising the listener with - Docker - see [[Docker]]
 3. Send a message to the broker to send redirect target output to listener device of your choosing